InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     /event-stream GET
     /event-stream/{id} DELETE

-See the AS Event Stream API documentation for more details, and the discussion of the [Event Streams] service on its internal wiki.
+See the AS documentation for more details, and the discussion of the [Event Streams] service on its internal wiki.

 ## Contributing
 The project uses: -